iacs-cs207/cs207-2016/projects/project2.md

 Make sure that any doctests and tests you wrote before to test all kinds of sequences as input still pass.
 (If you didnt write any, how do you know your time series Class from last time is any good?
 We'll be testing your code by running our own tests as well!)

+---

-Next week we'll refactor these classes and add support for synthetic time series.
+Next weeks we'll refactor these classes and add support for synthetic time series, and incoming data that is streaming!